How to Prevent Session Replay Attacks in Android & iOS Apps

 -

-Session Replay Attack Compatible With: Obj-C, Java, JS, C#, C++, Swift, Kotlin, Flutter, React Native, Unity, Xamarin, and more
+Session Replay Attack is compatible with: Obj-C, Java, JS, C#, C++, Swift, Kotlin, Flutter, React Native, Unity, Xamarin, and more.

 -